Areas of Specialization

 Choreography, performance, Labanotation reconstructions

 In addition to her original work and historical reconstructions, Glenn also co-choreographed Journey of Destiny, the retelling of the settlement of Jamestown, which was part of the Jamestown 400th Anniversary Celebration.
 Several of her most recent works have been presented at the annual International Association for Blacks in Dance Conferences.
 In January 2011 her original piece, Strings, was performed by William and Mary students at the Terrace Theater of the Kennedy Center for Performing Arts as part of this conference.
-In addition to being an Associate Professor of Dance and Co-Director of the Lemon Project at the College of William and Mary, she is also the Founder and Artistic Director of Leah Glenn Dance Theatre (LGDT).
+In addition to being an Associate Professor of Dance at the College of William and Mary, she is also the Founder and Artistic Director of Leah Glenn Dance Theatre (LGDT).

 Modern, Ballet, Dance History

 Orchesis Dance Company, Dance Minors